patoarvizu/kms-vault-operator/README.md

 ### Removing secrets when a `KMSVaultSecret` is deleted.

 The kms-vault-operator controller supports removing secrets from Vault by setting `delete.k8s.patoarvizu.dev` as a [Kubernetes finalizer](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers).
 Support for this for K/V V1 is simple since secrets are not versioned, but when the secret is for K/V V2, deleting a `KMSVaultSecret` object will delete **ALL** of its versions and metadata from Vault, so handle it with care.
 If the secret is V2, the path for the `DELETE` operation is the same as the input one, replacing `secret/data/` with `secret/metadata/`.
 There is currently no support for removing a single version of a K/V V2 secret.

+### Decryption or decoding errors are ignored

+If a secret is incorrectly encoded or encrypted (including if the encryption context doesn't match the secret), the operator will skip those secrets and will continue writing the rest.
+This applies to individual items in the `secrets` list, i.e. the controller will still apply other secrets within the same `KMSVaultSecret` even if one of them fails.

 ### Support for K/V V2 is limited (as of this version)